Time to take a step back? As part of our #MedSciLife campaign, our researchers share why holidays are so important to them

 5. Get re-energised

-Dr Terry Kipkorir is an Academy of Medical Sciences Newton International Fellow who has recently moved to work at UCL’s Institute of Structural and Molecular Biology from the University of Cape Town.
+Dr Terry Kipkorir is an Academy of Medical Sciences Newton International Fellow who moved to work at UCL’s Institute of Structural and Molecular Biology from the University of Cape Town.

 “Summer in Cape Town coincides with the festivities of December, so there was always plenty to celebrate in the long summer evenings (hello, outdoor seating at restaurants!).
 But this year, summer has found me in the UK and as I have been in London less than a month, I still have much discovering to do.
 The extra hours of daylight means I can sightsee on foot after work, and there are many free events in London, which are a great way to see what people are up to.